 - Names of associations, organizations, conferences, meetings, and such follow the same guidelines used for corporations, except that the article the preceding a name is lowercase even when it is part of the formal title and the organization capitalizes it.

 - Use Company when a business uses the word as part of its formal name.
-Incorporated, Corporation, and Limited are usually not needed but when used after the name of a corporate entity, they should be abbreviated, even at the first mention.
+Inc., Corp., and Ltd. are usually not needed but when used after the name of a corporate entity, they should be abbreviated, even at the first mention.

 - Such words as center, team, and conference that are part of an organization’s name are lowercase when used alone.
 (New members of the Center for Social Complexity attended the event.
 The center aspires to contribute to the excellence, discovery, and invention in the international computational social science community.)